ETM-58D/spring20-ayhanertuglu/index.md

 [Q3 Answers](files/hw1q3.html) for the HW1.

-You can download the all written codes for HW1 from [here](https://github.com/ETM-58D/spring20-ayhanertuglu/tree/master/files/q1-2-3.R)
+You can download the all written codes for HW1 from [here](https://github.com/ETM-58D/spring20-ayhanertuglu/tree/master/files/Homework%201/q1-2-3.R)

 ## Week 23 (7 June)

-[Click Here](files/hw2-3.html) for the answers of HW2-3.
+[Click here](files/hw2-3.html) for the answers of HW2-3.

-You can download the all written codes for HW2-3 from [here](https://github.com/ETM-58D/spring20-ayhanertuglu/tree/master/files/Homework2-3.R)
+You can download the all written codes for HW2-3 from [here](https://github.com/ETM-58D/spring20-ayhanertuglu/tree/master/files/Homework%202/Homework2-3.R)

+Please [click here](https://github.com/ETM-58D/spring20-ayhanertuglu/tree/master/files/Homework%202/Homework2-3.docx) to reach the report.